WeblateOrg/weblate/docs/admin/config.rst

 SITE_TITLE
 ----------

-Site title to be used in website and emails as well.
+Site title to be used in website and e-mails as well.

 .. setting:: SPECIAL_CHARS